Skip to main content

 Pregnancy

 Pregnancy is usually well tolerated, but the hormonal changes may exacerbate AIP in some women.
 Proper nutrition and hydration are important during pregnancy and labor, after delivery, and for the duration of breastfeeding.
-As always, only drugs and anesthetics classified as safe in porphyria should be used.
-Acute attacks are treated with glucose or hemin; there is no evidence of adverse effects of hemin therapy on the mother or fetus.
+Only drugs and anesthetics classified as safe in the AHPs should be used.
+Acute attacks are treated with hemin; there is no evidence of adverse effects of hemin therapy on the mother or fetus.
+Little, if any, heme, bound to hemopexin or albumin in the serum, is taken up across the placenta into the developing fetus.
 Patients are prone to more frequent and severe attacks in the post-partum period, as well as during pregnancy.
-IV heme can be given also to mothers who are breast-feeding, if required, without fear of adverse effects on their infants.
+IV hemin can be given also to mothers who are breast-feeding, if required, without fear of adverse effects on their infants.

 Prevention